Join me on Twitter

 She may be eligible to get disability certificate.
 But for this, her condition would need to assessed.
 Please meet the Chief Medical Officer of your district hospital for the assessment.

-4. Avatar Princess Strong says:
+4. Princess Strong says:

 Yes my husband does go through these every last one of them help please

-5. Avatar Nandini Bazaz says:
+5. Nandini Bazaz says:

 My daughter, age 19, is suffering from Borderline Personality Disorder coupled with Bipolar Disorder, depression and severe anxiety.
 Her class XII college is not recognizing her inability to study and is seeking certificates of such disorders from government hospital only…. though she has undergone multiple hospitalizations due to her extreme ill mental condition.
 Is there a way to get the Maharashtra State Board to recognize the plight of my daughter?
 I do have doctor’ certificates for her from her ongoing treatments since past 6 odd years.
 Will be obliged for your reply.

-6. Avatar ANEESH KUMAR S says:
+6. ANEESH KUMAR S says:

 I am suffering from OCD.
 Will I come under pwd category?

-7. Avatar Dharampal says:
+7. Dharampal says:

 4Sir,